banan314/conference-system/README.md

-# system-konferencji
+# Conference system

-System do obsługi konferencji
+System for scheduling and managing conferences.